Xenotion/Manual-Audio-and-Text-Alignment/README.md

 ## Project Description

 Welcome to the Manual Audio/Text Alignment Project for C-LARA, developed by Team Slay.
-This project addresses a critical need within C-LARA, a language learning assistant powered by ChatGPT.
+This project addresses a critical need within C-LARA.

 **C-LARA Overview:**

-C-LARA is a rework of the Learning and Reading Assistant (LARA), enhanced by ChatGPT technology.
+C-LARA is a rework of the Learning and Reading Assistant (LARA), enhanced by ChatGPT.
 Its primary goal is to revolutionize language learning experiences by creating high-quality multimedia content for language courses.
 Specifically, it generates and annotates short stories, which are used to enrich language courses with adaptable, engaging content.

 **The Challenge:**